-To answer your question, how long does a root canal procedure take, you need to consider the anesthesia as part of the equation.
-You don’t want to experience any pain after root canal, during your root canal recovery.
-Your Brooklyn root canal specialist reduces the risk of root canal infection with training and experience in root canal treatment.
-Your root canal dentist in Brooklyn is also a cosmetic dentist who can place crowns or other procedures you may need to maintain your oral health.
-At Broadway Family Dental we use only the best dental materials available in the USA.
-We work with top dental labs in New York and use only the highest quality dental components available on the market today.
+Your best general dentist in Brooklyn is also a cosmetic dentist who can place crowns or other dental devices you may need to maintain your oral health.
+At our cosmetic dentistry clinic, we use only the best dental materials available in the USA at our cosmetic dentistry clinic.
+We collaborate with the best dental labs in New York and only use the highest-quality dental components on the market.

-Root canal treatment is an effective way to save a tooth from extraction.
-If it’s your first time having a root canal procedure treatment, you may feel a little nervous.
-But it’s okay to relax; root canals are common procedures for your Brooklyn family dentist.
+Root canal therapy is an advanced procedure to thoroughly clean out an infected tooth’s pulp chamber and canals.
+Sometimes referred to as endodontic therapy.
+It’s an effective way to save a tooth from extraction.
+If it’s your first time having the procedure, you may feel nervous.
+You have nothing to fear as it is a common procedure for your family dentist.

 Since your teeth aren’t exactly a renewable resource, it’s nice to know that diseased and injured teeth can be saved.
 It wasn’t too long ago that these teeth had to be pulled.
-But today there are root canal specialists like your dentist at Broadway Family Dental.
+But today, you can avoid extraction with the help of specialists like those at Broadway Family Dental.

 A root canal dentist is called an endodontist.
 Endodontics deals with treating disease and injury to your dental pulp.
-If your pulp becomes infected or inflamed, it creates large amounts of pressure on your tooth.
-The sooner you realize there’s a problem and seek treatment, the better.
-It’s possible to let the tooth go too far and not be able to save it.
+If your pulp becomes infected or inflamed, it creates large pressure on your tooth.
+The sooner you catch the problem and seek treatment, the greater the chance of saving it from extraction.

-It’s perfectly normal and natural to have some fears and apprehensions about going to the dentist — especially when it’s for more than a basic cleaning.
+It’s perfectly normal and natural to have some fears about going to the dentist, especially for more than a basic cleaning.
 It helps to be fully informed about what’s involved in a root canal treatment.
-You may be wondering about such questions as:

 - Severe decay